bpf-endeavor/bpf-app-offload-measurement/docs/ARTIFACT.md

 ### Description

-This figure explores effect of packet size on the throuhgput for the packets going to the userspace.
-The intuation is that small packets have lower memory footprint and less memory copy overhead.
+This figure explores effect of packet size on the throughput for the packets going to the user-space.
+The intuition is that small packets have lower memory footprint and less memory copy overhead.
 The question is will reducing packet size in the kernel increase the throughput for user-space applications?